I have issues. I get that.

 Consider Harvey.
 The makers of the classic Jimmy Stewart saga wisely knew they had to keep the six-foot, three-and-one-half-inch tall pooka completely invisible.

 Why?
-Because the second he’s real, he’s creepy AF.
+Because the second he’s real, he’s the stuff of nightmares.

 No actual bunny should be six-feet, three-and-one-half-inches tall.